FIWARE/tutorials.Custom-IoT-Agent/README.md

         - IOTA_AUTOCAST=true
         - IOTA_MONGO_HOST=mongo-db
         - IOTA_MONGO_PORT=27017
-        - IOTA_MONGO_DB=iotagentxml
+        - IOTA_MONGO_DB=iotagentjson
         - IOTA_HTTP_PORT=7896
         - IOTA_PROVIDER_URL=http://iot-agent:4041
         - IOTA_DEFAULT_RESOURCE=/iot/xml
 ```

-The `iot-agent` container relies on the presence of the Orion Context Broker and uses a MongoDB database to hold device
+The `iot-agent` container relies on the precence of the Orion Context Broker and uses a MongoDB database to hold device
 information such as device URLs and Keys.
 The container is listening on two ports:

--   Port `7896` is exposed to receive XML measurements over HTTP from the Dummy IoT devices
+-   Port `7896` is exposed to receive JSON measurements over HTTP from the Dummy IoT devices
 -   Port `4041` is exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without
     being part of the same network.